-I know you're wondering, "When are we going to get to today's lesson?"
-So here it it:
+I know you’re wondering, “When are we going to get to today’s lesson?”
+So here it is:

 It’s difficult for us from a modern-day Western society to fully understand what life would have been like at the time of Elkanah and Hannah.

-Having children was considered the primary purpose for a woman.
+Having children was considered the primary purpose of a woman.
 They were valued according to their ability to reproduce.

 Israelite men wanted many children to carry on his name within the tribe.
 Children were his heritage (Psalm 127:3)

 Hannah understood this.
 She lived it.
 She knew, intellectually, why the love of her life chose to remarry.
 Yet every new baby that was born in the family would have been a reminder that she had failed.
 Failed to carry out her main responsibility.
 Failed, where another woman had succeeded.

 Penninah’s graceless behavior was like pouring salt into an open wound.
 But the true moment of pain came when Elkanah asked:

 “Why aren’t you eating?
 Why are you sad?
 Am I not better to you than 10 sons?”
 I Samuel 1:8.